cgiff9/automata/nfa/README.md

 Second, the transitions made during the machine run are output line-by-line.
 The "(F)" indicates that the latest transition has landed on a FINAL state.
-The output reflected the current character being read in brackets followed by the remaining characters to be read.
-So long as the final character leads to a FINAL state, the string will be accepted.
+The output reflects the current character being read in brackets followed by the remaining characters to be read.
+So long as the final character being read leads to a FINAL state, the string will be accepted.

 Optional delay parameters can be used to pause the output on an accepted state and/or a rejected state.